 It goes without saying that your landlord will need you to turn over your unit in an acceptable condition if you want a smooth transition without any extra costs.

 Refer to your move-in inventory to check for any notable damages during your stay.
 Carefully inspect which damages are deductible from your security deposit and which ones are your landlord’s responsibility.

 To prepare for your big move, you might want to start cleaning up your things and getting rid of those that you no longer need.
 (Or will no longer fit in your new apartment!)
 For example, it helps to start with your wardrobe.
 The rule is, you haven’t worn an item in 6 months, it’s time to let it go.
 The goal is to carry as little stuff as possible to make moving easier.

 Cleaning your house can be an overwhelming process, so it’s best to do it on a per-area basis.
 Allot enough time for the clean-up so you’re not panicking when moving day finally comes.

-When you move into your new home, it is generally much better to start with a clean slate.
-Only take the things you need and love and your home will really feel like a nice fresh start!
+According to some professional cleaners, “when you move into your new home, it is generally much better to start with a clean slate.
+Only take the things you need and love and your home will really feel like a nice fresh start.”

 Give your landlord the required notice (at least 30 days)

 According to globalpropertyguide.com, some leases state that you must hand-deliver your lease termination letter to your landlord.
 Others may want it sent through certified mail.
 Check your lease and state laws to find out the proper procedures in your area.
 Make sure that you keep a copy for yourself, and that in the letter you remind your landlord that you need your security deposit refunded.
 Again, take a look at your lease and state laws, because one (or both!) may say that you must give more than 30 days’ notice when moving out.